Perspective | John Chaney, eternally fiery and relentlessly competitive, was the definition of toughness

 How competitive was Chaney?
 Into his 50s, he played noon hoops almost every day in McGonigle Hall with other Temple coaches.
 In 1985, when O’Hanlon was an assistant coach for the Temple women, a three-on-three matchup came down to the last basket.
 O’Hanlon and one of his teammates double-teamed one of Chaney’s teammates in the corner.

-“Just as I reached in to steal the ball, I hear John say, ‘Timeout!’ ” O’Hanlon remembered.
-“I took the ball and said, ‘You can’t call timeout in a pickup game.’
-He started shouting that he’d called timeout, [that] it was his gym and his rules and his ball.
+“Just as I reached in to steal the ball, I hear John say, ‘Time out!’ ” O’Hanlon remembered.
+“I took the ball and said, ‘You can’t call time out in a pickup game.’
+He started shouting that he’d called time out, [that] it was his gym and his rules and his ball.
 He really wanted to win.
 Well, so did I. We ended up screaming at each other until the other guys had to get in between us.
 I don’t think we even finished the game.”

 O’Hanlon soon left to take a coaching job in Israel.
 When he came home about a year later, he went to see old friends at Temple and poked his head into Chaney’s office.

 “We hadn’t seen each other since the pickup game,” O’Hanlon said.
 “He jumped out of his chair, gave the signal and screamed: ‘Time out!
-I got a time out!’
+I got a timeout!’
 Then we hugged.”

-Many in Philadelphia believe Chaney would have been an NBA player if he had gotten a Division-I scholarship out of high school.
+Many in Philadelphia believe Chaney would have been an NBA player if he had gotten a Division I scholarship out of high school.
 “Never saw him play in his prime,” O’Hanlon said.
 “But my guess is an NBA team would have been scared to cut him.
 I certainly would be.”

 The Chaney stories will come fast and furious over the next few days, but the feeling in Philadelphia on Friday was best summed up by Dunphy.